-- Ribbon, for those eyeing for the classier type tree, makes for understated garland.
-Rather than rushing out to buy the stuff new, it’s worth having a look around the house, in thrift stores or even on eBay.
+- Ribbon, for those eyeing the classier type of tree, makes for an understated garland.
+Rather than rushing out to buy the stuff new, it’s worth having a look around the house, in thrift stores, or even on eBay.
 Get it used for less money and less waste.

-- Cardboard cutouts can be strung together to make lots of fun garland.
+- Cardboard cutouts can be strung together to make lots of fun garlands.
 Old cereal or beer or cracker boxes can be stenciled into lettering to spell Christmas phrases, of course painting the lettering with appropriate colors.
 They can make fake strings of lights.
-They can be cut into cookie cutter shapes—angels, bells, trees, wreaths—and hooked together in merry chains.
+They can be cut into cookie-cutter shapes—angels, bells, trees, wreaths—and hooked together in merry chains.

 Using these types of decorations will provide both a beautiful tree and beautiful memories, with a personal touch and less of a footprint on the planet.
 Making ornaments is a perfect way to bring family and/or friends together, and that’s what can make for some real Christmas cheer.

 - 5 Wickedly Cheap and Easy Halloween Decorations

 - Holiday Decorations You Can Make from Natural Materials